Pamela Lang

 Technology is my jam.
 It has always been easy for me to learn any new platform, and AI has made that easier still.
 If I get stuck, I screenshot it, ask AI, and work through it step by step.

-Also experienced with Cursor, Bolt, and Windsurf.
-And more than a few I've probably forgotten.
+Also experienced with Cursor, Vercel, Bolt, and Windsurf, plus more than a few I have probably forgotten by now.
+Some of my builds are public on GitHub.